pkjkumar66/scheduler/README.md

 - Step 5: use pankaj;

 ### To start the application
-- Step 1: mvn install
+- Step 1: mvn clean install
-- Step 2: java -jar target/scheduler-0.0.1-SNAPSHOT.jar
+- Step 2: java -jar appointment-booking-app-image.jar
-- Step 3: acess the java app using postman/local terminal
+- Step 3: acess rest apis using postman/local terminal

 ---
 ### How to use all APIs: